wolfgangasdf/gmail-attachment-remover/README.md

 * run it, and adjust settings:
     * adjust user name (email adress), password, folder for backups
     * `limit`: select a maximum number of emails processed, e.g., 100.
 After this you can check the emails if everything is fine, further the process might take very long.
+    * `label`: gmail message label to be searched for, e.g. `removeattachments`.
+It is removed after attachment removal.
+If empty, this is ignored.
     * `gmail search`: use a "RAW gmail search term" to pre-filter emails.
 See the proposed examples in the drop-down list.
     * `minimum Attachment size`: Select a minimum size above which attachments will be considered.
 Important for multiple attachments in mails!
 * press `Connect`.
 A list of all your email folders on gmail should appear in the log window
 * press `Get emails`.
 The table should be populated with possible emails.
+This might take some time!
-* Check the table and remove attachments / emails (to preserve all attachments in an email) from the table if they should not be removed
+* Check the table and remove attachments / emails (to preserve all attachments in an email) from the table if they should not be removed.
+This might take some time!
 * press `Remove attachments` to start the removal procedure

-TODO

 ## Run from source: